ramyabala221190/api-gateway-microservices/README.md

 But if they had to be accessed in the browser, the host ports need to be different for the 3.
 Container ports can remain the same.

+Since express-gateway-service-2 and 3 are extending 1, we need to understand what fields can be inherited and what cannot.

+Compose does inherit:
+image,
+build,
+environment (inline key‑value pairs), volumes ports networks command entrypoint

+But Compose does NOT inherit:
+env_file
+depends_on
+links
+secrets
+configs
+healthcheck
+restart
+deploy (in swarm mode)

 Since nginx is going to receive the client request, it alone has the host port specified.
-None of the microservices or express-gateway have the host port exposed.
+None of the microservices or express-gateway except elk and nginx have the host port exposed.

 express-gateway will be used for routing the request from Nginx to the correct microservice.
 It also loadbalances the different instances of the product and cart microservice in dev and prod.